 WARNING!
 Pressing the override button while the throttle is open can cause loss of control, which may result in serious injury or death.
 Always release the throttle before pressing the override button.

 The reverse override button also acts as a MODE button when held down for approximately one half second.
-The transmission cannot be in reverse when using the override button as a MODE button.
+See the instrument cluster information beginning on page 40.